mathiasrw/argmate/README.md

 // { _: ['.md'], foo: "bar", X: true }
 ```

-### Enforcing parameter types and limiting allowed values
+### Default values and limiting input to known parameters

-You can provide default values and enforce that no other parameters are allowed:
+You can provide default values and enforce that no unknown parameters are allowed:

 ```js
 import ArgMate from 'ArgMate';